 Guia de Isora, on Tenerife’s west coast, is an up-and-coming resort with an old-school Canarian feel.
 The main town is a quiet affair up in the mountains, with sweeping views of the Atlantic.
 Down by the sea is Playa San Juan, home to a small harbour and a chic prom.
 And next door is Alcala, a fishing village with a pretty main square.

-Los Gigantes is a pretty seaside town on Tenerife’s southwest coast – it’s nestled into the rock face, with the dramatic 300-metre cliffs called The Giants running off to the north.
-Life moves at a leisurely pace here, with the marina being the hub of the town – you’ll find relaxed bars and restaurants here, with views over the black volcanic sand of Los Guios Beach.
+Los Gigantes is a pretty seaside town on Tenerife’s southwest coast.
+It’s nestled into the rock face, with dramatic 300-metre cliffs called The Giants running off to the north.
+Life moves at a leisurely pace, with the marina being the hub of the town – you’ll find relaxed bars and restaurants here, with views over the black volcanic sand of Los Guios Beach.